 “Peregrine Falcon (Falco peregrinus)” xeno-canto by Paulo Belo.
 Genre: Falconidae.

 “Peregrine Falcon (Falco peregrinus)” xeno-canto by Romuald Mikusek.
 Genre: Falconidae.

 Wailing means “I want something to change.”
 The wail sounds awful but does not necessarily mean bad things are happening.
 It really means “Things are not changing fast enough for my liking.”

 There are so many reasons for the wail that you can’t tell what it means unless you’re watching them from the ground.
 Peregrines wail to initiate a food transfer. (“I’m impatient — bring it now!”)
 Peregrines wail when they’re looking for a mate (advertisement wail).
 Sometimes they wail because they’re annoyed but don’t feel like getting up to deal with it.
 Sometimes they wail because their rules of social behavior — few as they are — indicate the peregrine making the sound must wait for the other peregrine to deal with it.
 For instance, “My love, I want you to do something.
 It’s your job to do it but you aren’t doing it as fast as I want you to.”

-- <– This is labeled ‘alarm call’ but in fact it’s a wail out of context … it might even be an advertisement wail.
+- Wail: Click here to hear a recording that’s labeled ‘alarm call’ but in fact is a wail out of context … it might even be an advertisement wail.